High Expectations and Rigorous Instruction

 Guiding Questions:

-How do we discuss with teachers how to incorporate ideas about privilege, equity, and justice into their lessons?
+How do we discuss with teachers how to incorporate ideas about and into their lessons?
 Do we support teachers to encourage their students to challenge the status quo?

 Exploring

-We rarely discuss with teachers how to incorporate ideas about privilege, equity, and justice into their lessons.
+We rarely discuss (about 1-2 times per year) with teachers how to incorporate ideas about privilege, equity, and justice into their lessons.

 Growing

-We sometimes discuss with teachers how to incorporate ideas about privilege, equity and justice into their lessons.
+We sometimes discuss (about 1-2 times per year) with teachers how to incorporate ideas about privilege, equity, and justice into their lessons.

 Utilizing

-We regularly discuss and give feedback to teachers about how to incorporate ideas about privilege, equity, and justice into their lessons.
+We regularly discuss and give feedback (about weekly) to teachers about how to incorporate ideas about privilege, equity, and justice into their lessons.

 Transforming

-We regularly discuss and give feedback to teachers about how to incorporate ideas about privilege, equity, and justice into their lessons, including how students should be encouraged to challenge the status quo.
+We regularly discuss and give feedback (about weekly) to teachers about how to incorporate ideas about privilege, equity, and justice into their lessons, including how students should be encouraged to critically examine the status quo.

 Selected Rating: None